David J. Howlett, Historian of Religion in America

 Beyond research and teaching, I serve on the boards of three journals and the steering committee for the Global Mormon Studies network, a group that brings together scholars from the Americas, Europe, Africa, Asia, and Oceania.
 I have been the program chair or a conference committee member for many Mormon studies conferences.
 I also just ended a term on the vestry of my local Episcopal parish and volunteer as one of the official church historians for Community of Christ.

 My younger self never imagined I would do any of this.
 As an undergraduate, I attended the University of Central Missouri on a full-tuition scholarship and graduated as a certified high school social studies instructor.
 After graduation, I worked as a substitute teacher and attended graduate school at night to earn a masters degree in history at the University of Missouri – Kansas City.
 There, I met mentors who believed in my potential as a professor.
 Six years after earning my MA, I graduated with a PhD in religious studies (American religious history) from The University of Iowa and took my first job at Kenyon College.

-Currently, I reside with my spouse, the Rev. Anna Woofenden, and our infant daughter in Northampton, Massachusetts.
-We are overjoyed to be new parents and grateful for the circles of care that surround us.
+Currently, I reside with my spouse, the Rev. Anna Woofenden, and our young daughter in Easthampton, Massachusetts.
+We are overjoyed to be parents to a toddler and grateful for the circles of care that surround us.